Silgi

 }

 Combine WebSocket with MessagePack for smaller messages.
-Pass binary: true when attaching:
+Set protocol: 'messagepack' when setting up:

 import { } from 'silgi/ws'